mixmastamyk/console/docs/additional.rst

     ⏵ console  # help and show all available sub-command actions …

-    ⏵ console line  # print a nifty full-width line ──────────────────────────────────────────────────────
+    ⏵ console line  # print a nifty full-width line, such as:
+    ──────────────────────────────────────────────────────

     # make a ctrl-clickable link in supporting terminals
-    ⏵ console link http://example.com/ "Clicken-Sie hier!"
+    ⏵ console link http://example.com/ "Klicken-Sie hier!"
-    Clicken-Sie hier!
+    Klicken-Sie hier!

-    ⏵ console ascii         # A four-column ascii chart ⏵ console beep          # bidi-bidi-bidi…
+    ⏵ console ascii         # A four-column chart, -l for links!
+    ⏵ console beep          # bidi-bidi-bidi…
-    ⏵ console detect [-v]   # term level and optionally environ. info ⏵ console flash         # Bam!
+    ⏵ console detect [-v]   # prints term level and environ. info ⏵ console flash         # Bam!
     ⏵ console pause         # Press any key to continue… ⏵ console progress      # show a progress bar
-    ⏵ console view          # view a file, ex: *.html
+    ⏵ console view [file]   # view a file, e.g.: foo.html

-And many more.
+And more.
-You can also run several of its modules for information and other functionality:
+You can also run several console modules for information and other
+functionality:

 .. code-block:: shell